 - The cost is split between the tenant and the landlord.

-Sometimes, given how landlords are usually aware of the average utility costs for their apartment, they decide to include the cost within the rent.
-However, some landlords may decide that this is not very cost-effective, especially with the fluctuating nature of costs in mind.
+Sometimes landlords decide to include the cost of utilities within the rent.
+However, some landlords may decide that this is not very cost-effective, especially given how much the cost of utilities tends to fluctuate.

-What we suggest is talking to your potential landlord to try to figure out the optimal system that works for both of you.
+What we suggest is talking to your potential landlord to try to figure out a system that works for both of you.
+You don’t want to overpay on rent, but spending extra out of pocket every month on bills is not a good idea either.

 Types of Utilities